Kay0py/thunderstore-modpack-downloader-cli/README.md

 # thunderstore-modpack-downloader-cli
-A bash script that downloads and assembles a thunderstore modpacks.
+A bash script that downloads and assembles a thunderstore modpack.

 Usage example:
 ```bash